 As of the 4th December 2017, major changes are being made to the UK practical driving test in an effort to modernise the examination.
 The driving test became mandatory in the UK 82 years ago, with changes made over the years to keep the test as relevant to everyday life as possible.
-With so much technological advancement in modern motoring, the test has changed once more to make sure the next generation of British motorists stay as safe as possible, with statistics motivating the change being that more than a quarter of deaths of those aged 15 to 19 are the result of collisions on the road.
-The changes will involve 20 minutes of independent driving of which the participant will have to follow directions from a sat-nav, however every one-in-five tests will not use a sat-nav at all and will have drivers follow road signs instead.
+With so much technological advancement in modern motoring, the test has changed once more to make sure the next generation of British motorists stay as safe as possible, with statistics motivating the change.
+More than a quarter of deaths of those aged 15 to 19 are the result of collisions on the road according to a study published by the AA in 2012.
+The changes will involve 20 minutes of independent driving of which the participant will have to follow directions from a sat-nav, however, every one-in-five tests will not use a sat-nav at all and will have drivers follow road signs instead.
 The cost of the test itself is still £62.

 Maneuvers are being changed too, reversing around a corner and the ever so hoped for “turn in the road” will be scrapped, with learners now having to either parallel park, park in a bay (driving in and reversing out, or reversing in and driving out, with this being up to the examiner) or pulling up on the side of the road, reversing two car lengths, before re-joining traffic again.
 You’ll be asked to do one of three reversing manoeuvres, with the use of parking sensors allowed.